waleedconan/Participatory-Assessment-Portfolio-Project-/README.md

 For simulation and portfolio purposes:

 - **KoBoToolbox** was used to design the form and simulate data collection.
-- **ChatGPT** provided support in building the XLSForm with skip logic tailored to age, gender, and disability.
 - **Excel** was used for cleaning and formatting raw responses.
 - **Power BI** was used for data preparation, visual analysis, and dashboard creation.